Odotocodot/Lively4Flow/Readme.md

 For a multi monitor setup, you can quickly change the Lively wallpaper layout to `per monitor` with the `layout` command.

-Then, when accessing the flow launcher context menu (default shortcut: <kbd>⇧ Shift</kbd> + <kbd>⏎ Enter</kbd>) on a wallpaper result you can choose a specific monitor to set that wallpaper on.
+Then, when accessing the Flow Launcher context menu (default shortcut: <kbd>⇧ Shift</kbd> + <kbd>⏎ Enter</kbd>) on a wallpaper result you can choose a specific monitor to set that wallpaper on.

 <img alt="wallpaper context menu" src="docs/context_menu.png" width="492"/>